Encodings#

 Calculates output dimension of encoding.

-classmethod get_tcnn_encoding_config(levels) dict[source]#
+classmethod get_tcnn_encoding_config(levels: int) dict[source]#

 Get the encoding configuration for tcnn if implemented